microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0-beta/Update-MgPlannerPlan.md

         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[Application <IMicrosoftGraphIdentity>]`: identity
           - `[(Any) <Object>]`: This indicates any property can be added to this object.
-          - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+          - `[DisplayName <String>]`: The display name of the identity.
+This property is read-only.
-          - `[Id <String>]`: Unique identifier for the identity.
+          - `[Id <String>]`: The identifier of the identity.
+This property is read-only.
         - `[Device <IMicrosoftGraphIdentity>]`: identity
         - `[User <IMicrosoftGraphIdentity>]`: identity
       - `[CompletedDateTime <DateTime?>]`: Read-only.
 Date and time at which the 'percentComplete' of the task is set to '100'.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
       - `[ConversationThreadId <String>]`: Thread ID of the conversation on the task.
 This is the ID of the conversation thread object created in the group.
       - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
       - `[CreatedDateTime <DateTime?>]`: Read-only.
 Date and time at which the task is created.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+      - `[CreationSource <IMicrosoftGraphPlannerTaskCreation>]`: plannerTaskCreation
+        - `[(Any) <Object>]`: This indicates any property can be added to this object.
+        - `[TeamsPublicationInfo <IMicrosoftGraphPlannerTeamsPublicationInfo>]`: plannerTeamsPublicationInfo
+          - `[(Any) <Object>]`: This indicates any property can be added to this object.
+          - `[LastModifiedDateTime <DateTime?>]`: The date and time when this task was last modified by the publication process.
+Read-only.
+          - `[PublicationId <String>]`: The identifier of the publication.
+Read-only.
+          - `[PublishedToPlanId <String>]`: The identifier of the plannerPlan this task was originally placed in.
+Read-only.
+          - `[PublishingTeamId <String>]`: The identifier of the team that initiated the publication process.
+Read-only.
+          - `[PublishingTeamName <String>]`: The display name of the team that initiated the publication process.
+This display name is for reference only, and might not represent the most up-to-date name of the team.
+Read-only.
-      - `[Details <IMicrosoftGraphPlannerTaskDetails1>]`: plannerTaskDetails
+      - `[Details <IMicrosoftGraphPlannerTaskDetails>]`: plannerTaskDetails
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[Id <String>]`: Read-only.
         - `[Checklist <IMicrosoftGraphPlannerChecklistItems>]`: plannerChecklistItems